lando/lando/docs/contrib/roles.md

   * Core Lando Code
   * Writing Tests

 Committers have no authority over the overall direction of the project.
 However, they do have the ear of the project maintainers.
-It is a committer's job to ensure that the maintainers are aware of the community's needs and collective objectives, and to help develop or elicit appropriate contributions to the project.
-Often, committers are given informal control over their specific areas of responsibility, and are assigned rights to directly modify certain areas of the source code.
+It is a committer's job to ensure that the maintainers are aware of the community's needs and collective objectives and to help develop or elicit appropriate contributions to the project.
+Often, committers are given informal control over their specific areas of responsibility and are assigned rights to directly modify certain areas of the source code.
 That is, although committers do not have explicit decision-making authority, they will often find that their actions are synonymous with the decisions made by the maintainers.

 Committers that acquire more project breadth and high level insight around the projects vision may find that the project maintainers start relying on them more and more.
 When this begins to happen, they gradually adopt the role of maintainer, as described above.